 There are literally hundreds of different hechshers, or kosher certification symbols, that appear on foodstuffs, beverages, and dining establishments of all types around the world.
-The sheer array of these kosher stamps of approval can be mind-boggling to consumers including those who keep kosher for religious reasons and who are well-versed in the kosher laws.
+The sheer array of these kosher stamps of approval can be mind-boggling even to consumers who keep kosher for religious reasons and who are well-versed in the kosher laws.

 01 of 07